LucasIsasmendi/portfolio/books/mind/atomic-habits.md

 One way to find the right trigger for your habit stack is by brainstorming a list of your current habits

 > TODO: 2 colum list to find right trigger for habits - page 119

+## 6 Motivation Is Overrated; Environment Often Matters More
+Your habits change depending on the room you are in and the cues in front of you.
+Behavior is a function of the Person in their Environment, or B = f (P,E).

+### HOW TO DESIGN YOUR ENVIRONMENT FOR SUCCESS
+If you want to make a habit a big part of your life, make the cue a big part of your environment.

+### THE CONTEXT IS THE CUE
+The cues that trigger a habit can start out very specific, but over time your habits become associated not with a single trigger but with the entire context surrounding the behavior (social drink).
+We mentally assign our habits to the locations in which they occur: the home, the office, the gym.
+Our behavior is not defined by the objects in the environment but by our relationship to them.
+You can train yourself to link a particular habit with a particular context.
+Habits can be easier to change in a new environment.
+Take a break from the space where you do your daily work, which is also linked to your current thought patterns.
+Whenever possible, avoid mixing the context of one habit with another.
+If your space is limited, divide your room into activity zones.

+If you can manage to stick with this strategy, each context will become associated with a particular habit and mode of thought.
+Habits thrive under predictable circumstances like these.

+> Todo: move to the coach to read, the kitchen to study languages, the other table to learn new things

+## 7 The Secret to Self-Control
+spend less time in tempting situations.
+Once a habit has been encoded, the urge to act follows whenever the environmental cues reappear.
+Bad habits are autocatalytic: the process feeds itself.
+They foster the feelings they try to numb. “cue-induced wanting”: an external trigger causes a compulsive craving to repeat a bad habit.
+Once you notice something, you begin to want it.
+Here’s the punch line: You can break a habit, but you’re unlikely to forget it.
+Once the mental grooves of habit have been carved into your brain, they are nearly impossible to remove entirely

+**cut bad habits off at the source**: reduce exposure to the cue that causes it.

+This practice is an inversion of the 1st Law of Behavior Change.
+Rather than make it obvious, you can make it invisible.
+Self-control is a short-term strategy, not a long-term one.

+**The 2nd Law: Make It Attractive**

+## 8 How to Make a Habit Irresistible
+A supernormal stimulus is a heightened version of reality and it elicits a stronger response than usual.
+The modern food industry relies on stretching our Paleolithic instincts beyond their evolutionary purpose.
+French fries: orosensation.
+They exaggerate features that are naturally attractive to us, and our instincts go wild as a result, driving us into excessive shopping habits, social media habits, porn habits, eating habits, and many others.

+### THE DOPAMINE-DRIVEN FEEDBACK LOOP
+Habits are a dopamine-driven feedback loop.
+Every behavior that is highly habit-forming is associated with higher levels of dopamine.
+It plays a central role in many neurological processes, including motivation, learning and memory, punishment and aversion, and voluntary movement.
+Whenever you predict that an opportunity will be rewarding, your levels of dopamine spike in anticipation.
+And whenever dopamine rises, so does your motivation to act.
+It is the anticipation of a reward—not the fulfillment of it—that gets us to take action.

+### THE DOPAMINE SPIKE
+Your brain has far more neural circuitry allocated for wanting rewards than for liking them.

+We need to make our habits attractive because it is the expectation of a rewarding experience that motivates us to act in the first place.

+### HOW TO USE TEMPTATION BUNDLING TO MAKE YOUR HABITS MORE ATTRACTIVE
+Temptation bundling works by linking an action you want to do with an action you need to do.
+You’re more likely to find a behavior attractive if you get to do one of your favorite things at the same time.
+Premack’s Principle: **more probable behaviors will reinforce less probable behaviors.**

+The habit stacking + temptation bundling formula is:
+- After [CURRENT HABIT], I will [HABIT I NEED].
+- After [HABIT I NEED], I will [HABIT I WANT].